blutui/dev.blutui.com/src/pages/docs/canvas/tags/macro.md

 <p>{{ textarea('comment') }}</p>
 ```

-When **macro** usages and definitions are in the same template, you don’t need to import the macros as they are automatically available under the special `_self` variable:
+When **macro** usages and definitions are in the same template, you don't need to import the macros as they are automatically available under the special `_self` variable:

 ```canvas {% process=false %}
 <p>{{ _self.input('password', '', 'password') }}</p>